khalid-hussain/shaheen/chap16.md

 "How can we have any objection.
 You may take anyone of us along."

-After the morning prayer, Badr Bin Mughira and his companions were bidding farewell to Moosa and Abu Mohsin.
+After the morning prayer, Badr bin Mughira and his companions were bidding farewell to Moosa and Abu Mohsin.

 Ferdinand had laid siege on Granada.
 His cowardly troops repeatedly attacked